ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 1. Click **VPC and subnets** under Network on the left pane
 2. Click **Subnets **> New subnet
    a.
-Enter a unique name (say my-subnet-frontend) and select the VPC you created.
+Enter a unique name (use `vpc-pubpriv-frontend-subnet`) and select the VPC you created.
    b.
 Select a Location.
    c.
 Enter an IP range for the subnet in CIDR notation, say  `10.240.1.0/24`.
 Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
 3. Select **VPC default** for your subnet access control list(ACL).
 You can configure the Inbound and outbound rules later.